 A few words in conclusion

 Since you are opting for electric bike financing, you are probably well aware of the time value of money.
-It’s obvious that there’s a lot of options available to Canadians, just from the comprehensive reference we have made available here.
+It’s obvious that there are a lot of options available to Canadians, just from the comprehensive reference we have made available here.

 What’s evident from the facts stated above is that there is an overwhelming preference for PayBright, making it the clear dominant option when it comes to e-bike financing for regular consumers.